 TGax Editor: Add the subclause below as resolution to Trigger Type (#CID):663,688,1303,1305,1306,

-The User Identifier subfield of the Per User Info field indicates the AID of the STA allocated the RU to transmit the MPDU(s) in the HE trigger-based PPDU.
+The AID12 subfield of the Per User Info field indicates the LSB 12 bits of the AID of the STA allocated the RU to transmit the MPDU(s) in the HE trigger-based PPDU, except for an AID equal to 0 which identifies a wildcard RU for random access.

 The SS Allocation subfield of the Per User Info field indicates the spatial streams of the HE trigger-based PPDU response of the STA identified by User Identifier field.
+SS Allocation in Per User Info field is defined in Figure X-XX (SS Allocation subfield in Per User info field).

+Figure X-XX SS Allocation subfield in Per User Info field

+The Target RSSI subfield of the Per User Info field indicates the target received signal power of the the HE trigger-based PPDU response.
+The resolution for the Target RSSI in the Per User Info field is 1dB.
+The Target RSSI subfield encoding is defined in Table X-XXX.

+Table X-XXX Target RSSI subfield encoding